Alliance Coal Direct and Non-Direct Providers

 The Non-Direct benefit level applies if you choose a provider that does not have a contract or pre-negotiated agreement with the Plan for the services or supplies you receive.
 Non-Direct providers will bill you for any deductible/coinsurance/copay amounts that are your responsibility to pay.

 For a Non-Direct provider, the Allowable Charge may be different than the provider’s charge.
 Under the Plan’s “Assignment of Benefits” provision, a health care provider who accepts an Assignment of Benefits is deemed to agree to accept the amount paid by the Plan (together with any coinsurance, deductible, and/or copayment paid by you) as payment in full for the services rendered or supplies provided.
 However, some Non-Direct providers might bill you for the difference between the provider's charge and the Allowable Charge.
 This is called a “balance bill."
-If you would like to discuss your options for resolving a balance bill with your provider, contact Member Services at (855) 979-5192.
+If you have questions or would like to discuss your options for addressing a balance bill with your provider, contact Member Services at (855) 979-5192.

 Keep in mind that, even if an Alliance Coal Direct doctor or provider refers you to a Non-Direct provider, the Non-Direct benefit level applies to services or supplies from the Non-Direct provider.
 In addition, Direct doctors or providers may be supported by Non-Direct ancillary providers (see “Ancillary Services” below for information about the benefit level that applies in those situations).
 Before using any Non-Direct provider, you may want to call Member Services at (855) 979-5192 for assistance in identifying an Alliance Coal Direct provider.